About the course

 We are the University of Cumbria, where people are at the heart of all we do.
 We inspire, engage and add value to people’s lives: we know the things we teach will be the things that change lives.

-Our lecturers all have a wealth of school experience, many still practising in school, and lead internationally significant research, which means our students get to explore the very latest thinking in their subject.
-As one of the leading providers of education courses and School Direct partnerships in England, we are at the leading edge of teacher education, working with more than 27 school alliances nationally to give our students the option to spend the majority of their teacher training in a real school setting.
+Our lecturers have a wealth of school experience, many still practising in school, and lead internationally significant research, which means our students get to explore the very latest thinking in their subject.
+As one of the leading providers of education courses and School Direct partnerships in England, we are at the leading edge of teacher education, working with more than 20 school alliances to give our students the option to spend the majority of their teacher training in a real school setting.

 Here at the University of Cumbria, lives are enriched so individuals can become the world changers of tomorrow; a place where you can find your calling, your career and find your place.

-Find out more at (www. cumbria.ac.uk)
+Find out more (www. cumbria.ac.uk)

 Training with disabilities and other needs